Client Recorder Extension requirements

 For best results, the following Tanium Client versions are suggested:

-For more information about specific Tanium Client versions, see Tanium Client Deployment Guide: Client host system requirements.
+For more information about specific Tanium Client versions, see Client Management User Guide: Client host system requirements.

 Modules that install the Client Recorder Extension are installed and run as a service on the Module Server host computer.
 The impact on Module Server is minimal and depends on usage.

 The amount of free disk space that is required depends on the configuration of the Client Recorder Extension.
 3GB is recommended.

 The Client Recorder Extension supports Windows, Linux, and Mac endpoints.
 For Windows endpoints, you must have a minimum of Windows 7 or Windows Server 2008 R2.
 Windows 8.1 provides DNS event recording capability.